 Instructions

-- Preheat oven to 375°F and line a large, rimmed baking sheet with parchment paper baking mat.
+- Preheat oven to 375°F and line a large, rimmed baking sheet with parchment paper.
 Set aside.

-- In a separate bowl, combine the dry ingredients, and then add the dry ingredients to wet ingredients and mix.
-Stir in raisins until combined.
+- In a separate bowl, stir together the dry ingredients.
+Add the dry ingredients to wet ingredients and blend for about a minute.
+Fold in the raisins with a spatula until combined.

 - Cover and chill dough in the refrigerator for 30 minutes before baking.

-- Place in the pre-heated oven and bake for 8-10 minutes, or until golden brown and cooked through.
-Remove from oven and transfer to a wire rack to cool for 10-15 minutes before serving.
+- Bake for 8-10 minutes, or until golden brown and cooked through.
+Transfer to a wire rack and cool for 10-15 minutes before serving.

 Notes